MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 > [!IMPORTANT]
 > Only clusters that pass all validation tests are supported by Microsoft.
 To run the validation tests, complete the Validate a Configuration Wizard as described in [Run cluster validation tests](#run-cluster-validation-tests).

-To create a new cluster, follow the steps below.
+To create a new cluster, complete the following steps:

 1. Start Server Manager.

 1. On the **Tools** menu, select **Failover Cluster Manager**.

 1. In the **Failover Cluster Manager** pane, under **Management**, select **Create Cluster**.
 The Create Cluster Wizard opens.

 1. On the **Before You Begin** page, select **Next**.

 1. If the **Select Servers** page appears, in the **Enter name** box enter the NetBIOS name or the fully qualified domain name of a server that you plan to add as a failover cluster node, and then select **Add**.
 Repeat this step for each server that you want to add.
 To add multiple servers at the same time, separate the names by a comma or a semicolon.
 For example, enter the names in the format *server1.contoso.com; server2.contoso.com*.
 When you're finished, select **Next**.
 The nodes that were validated are automatically added to the Create Cluster Wizard so that you don't have to enter them again.

 1. If you skipped validation earlier, the **Validation Warning** page appears.
 We strongly recommend that you run cluster validation.
 To run the validation tests, complete the Validate a Configuration Wizard as described in [Run cluster validation tests](#run-cluster-validation-tests).

 1. On the **Access Point for Administering the Cluster** page, enter the **Cluster Name** that you want to use to administer the cluster.
    1. If the server doesn't have a network adapter that is configured to use DHCP, you must configure one or more static IP addresses for the failover cluster.
 Select the check box next to each network that you want to use for cluster management.
 In the **Address** field next to a selected network, enter the IP address that you want to assign to the cluster.
-This IP address (or addresses) will be associated with the cluster name in Domain Name System (DNS).
+This IP address (or addresses) is associated with the cluster name in Domain Name System (DNS).
-   1. When you're finished, select **Next**.
+   1. When you finish, select **Next**.

 1. On the **Confirmation** page, review the settings.
 By default, the **Add all eligible storage to the cluster** check box is selected.
 Clear this check box if you want to configure storage later.

 1. Select **Next** to create the failover cluster.

 1. On the **Summary** page, confirm that the failover cluster was successfully created.
 If there were any warnings or errors, view the summary output or select **View Report** to view the full report.
 Select **Finish**.

 1. To confirm that the cluster was created, verify that the cluster name is listed under **Failover Cluster Manager** in the navigation tree.
 You can expand the cluster name and then select items under **Nodes**, **Storage**, or **Networks** to view the associated resources.

 After the cluster is created, you can do things such as verify cluster [quorum configuration](/azure-stack/hci/concepts/quorum), [create clustered roles](/windows-server/failover-clustering/create-failover-cluster#create-clustered-roles), and optionally, create [Cluster Shared Volumes (CSV)](failover-cluster-csvs.md).